-Due to chipset limitation, read the following guidelines before installing the DDR2 memory in Dual Channel mode.
+Due to chipset limitation, read the following quidelines before installing the memory in Dual Channel mode.

-- 1. Dual Channel mode cannot be enabled if only one DDR2 memory module is installed. - 2.
-When enabling Dual Channel mode with two or four memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used and installed in the same colored DDR2 sockets for optimum performance.
+- 1. Dual Channel mode cannot be enabled if only one DDR3 memory module is installed. - When enabling Dual Channel mode with two or four memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used and installed in the same colored DDR3 sockets for optimum performance.

-When memory modules of different capacity and chips are installed, a message which says memory is operating in Flex Memory Mode will appear during the POST.
-Intel® Flex Memory Technology offers greater flexibility to upgrade by allowing different memory sizes to be populated and remain in Dual Channel mode/performance.
+- Each channel can only fit one memory module when using DDR3 1900/1600 MHz memory module. - When memory modules of different capacity and chips are installed, a message which says memory is operating in Flex Memory Mode will appear during the POST.
+Intel Flex Memory Technology offers greater flexibility to upgrade by allowing different memory sizes to be populated and remain in Dual Channel mode/performance.